 Grassroots organizations that set up digital whistleblowing projects include investigative journalists and groups, human rights and environmental activists, anti-corruption groups, media and free speech activists, and many more.
 However, many are underfunded and lack the specific and mixed set of skills in essential areas to successfully run a whistleblowing initiative: strategic, organizational, legal, IT, and security.

-The Digital Whistleblowing Fund enables these organisations to apply for and receive financial, operational and strategic support to start digital whistleblowing initiatives, as part of their social mission.
+The Digital Whistleblowing Fund enables these organizations to apply for and receive financial, operational and strategic support to start digital whistleblowing initiatives, as part of their social mission.

 The structure of services portfolio to be provided, along with small financial grants, for successful whistleblowing initiative has been analysed in our Whistleblowing Everywhere project in 2015.

-A selection committee composed of key individuals/organizations from the whistleblowing, journalism, activism, anti-corruption and hacking ecosystems would evaluate the received applications.
+A selection committee composed of key individuals/organizations from the whistleblowing, journalism, human rights activism, anti-corruption and hacking ecosystems would evaluate the received applications.

-The Digital Whistleblowing Fund will run periodical thematic calls, also depending on the contribution of specific funders, such as “Anti-corruption Activism” or “Environmental Digital Whistleblowing Activism” or “Human Rights Digital Whistleblowing Activism”.
+The Digital Whistleblowing Fund will run periodical thematic calls, also depending on the contribution of specific funders, such as “anti-corruption activism”, “reporting on gender-based violence” or “environmental activism”.